benjaminangafua/ekklesia-record/README.md

 - It maintains a database of each member with details and information that can automatically be updated.

 # Who to use it?
- - Currently it's used for church administrator.
+ - Currently use for church administrator.

 # Technology used
 - **Framework:**